RayAndrade/TheRayCode/PHP/Structural/Adapter/README.md

 [Example](Example/README.md) [Example2](Example2/README.md) [Example3](Example3/README.md)

-Of course!
-Let's discuss the "Adapter Design Pattern" and its relevance for PHP programmers.

 **Adapter Design Pattern**:
 The Adapter Design Pattern, categorized under structural design patterns, serves as a bridge between two incompatible interfaces, enabling them to operate together.
 In essence, the Adapter Pattern introduces an intermediary interface (the adapter) that converts one interface to another, allowing classes with incompatible interfaces to work together seamlessly.